LinuxForHealth/FHIR/docs/src/pages/guides/FHIRSearchConfiguration.md

 The filter `"*": "*"` is not necessary to include these Resource-level parameters.

 #### 1.2.1 Handling unexpected search parameters
-the LinuxForHealth FHIR Server supports configurable handling of unknown or unsupported search parameters as defined at https://linuxforhealth.github.io/FHIR/Conformance#http-headers.
+The LinuxForHealth FHIR Server supports configurable handling of unknown or unsupported search parameters as defined at https://linuxforhealth.github.io/FHIR/Conformance#http-headers.
 Filtered search parameters are handled exactly the same as undefined search parameters, meaning that searches which include these parameters will fail in `strict` mode.

 #### 1.2.2 Compartment search considerations with filtering